 I stand by the rule of no bleach and no fabric conditioner to maintain the absorbency of the insert.
 As a general rule, always rinse off the pee/poop residues before throwing it away in a wet bag.
 I always mention in my cloth diaper reviews that my secret to a stink-free stash is this particular WET BAG*.
 Stop soaking your cloth diapers inside a pail of water with baking soda.
 Just rinse off the soiled diapers in a clean bucket of water, wring out the excess water and keep it sealed in a wet bag until it is washing day.

 Adding an extra insert is the key.
-Just the one piece of insert it comes with is not enough for longer hours in the night, although it is perfectly fine to keep it as is if you plan to use it during the day.
+Just the one piece of insert it comes with is not enough for longer hours in the night, although it is perfectly fine to keep it as it is if you plan to use it during the day.

 A word of caution: Too many inserts inside would make it leak in the tummy area, so always ensure that the insert you are adding would still keep the waist area sealed.